Watch the webinar now:

 What is data analysis in purchasing?

 Data analysis in purchasing refers to the systematic collection, evaluation and interpretation of purchasing-relevant data.
 The aim is to make better purchasing decisions based on sound information.
-Data on suppliers, prices, procurement volumes and market trends are analysed in order to reduce costs, optimize processes and minimize risks.
+Data on supplier management, prices, procurement volumes and market trends are analysed in order to reduce costs, optimize processes and minimize risk management.

 Core elements of data analysis in purchasing